Talking to patients about immunotherapy: balancing hope and realism

 Two major immunotherapy misconceptions

-The news and social media typically report on immunotherapy clinical trial breakthroughs, but the media may not reveal complete details of novel efficacious immunotherapy drugs.
+The news and social media typically report immunotherapy clinical trial breakthroughs, but the media typically does not reveal the full picture of novel efficacious immunotherapy drugs.
 These information gaps could lead cancer patients to have unrealistic expectations about immunotherapy.
-Here are two major misconceptions some patients may have:
+Here are two major misconceptions surrounding immune system therapy that many patients have:

-In a 2022 Sermo survey of specialists in our community, 56% of these experts reported that most patients wrongly believe that immunotherapy cures any cancer.
-These misconceptions could be due to media headlines on the latest cancer immunotherapy drugs that give patients hope.
+In a 2022 Sermo survey of specialists in our community, 56% of these experts reported that most patients wrongly believe that immunotherapy cures any type of cancer.
+This misunderstanding could be due to media headlines on the latest cancer immunotherapy drugs that give patients false hopes.

-Some cancer patients may discuss these cancer therapy discoveries with their oncologist with the hopes of getting treated with a new drug.
-These patients are typically unaware that the apparently efficacious new immunotherapy drugs may not be suitable for them.
+Some cancer patients may discuss these cancer therapy discoveries with their oncologist with the hopes of getting treated with a new immune system drug.
+These patients are typically unaware that the apparently effective new immunotherapy drugs may not be suitable for their immune responses and specific innate immunity.

 “Patients believe immunotherapy can cure cancer into remission and it is safer than chemotherapy with little to no side effects.
 They also think it can be given at any time, even to every sick patient in the ICU”.
 A pulmonologist in the Sermo physician community stated in one of our recent surveys.

-These patients have these misconceptions because they do not have sufficient information to alter their beliefs.
-Also, some patients do not consider other indications for selecting an immunotherapy intervention.
+These patients have these misconceptions because they do not have sufficient medical information to alter their beliefs.
+Many patients do not consider other indications for selecting an immunotherapy intervention.
 For instance, an immunotherapy drug may have a potentially life-threatening adverse effect that could make it unfit for a patient.

 Therefore, it is critical for oncologists to inform their patients by educating them on the potential risks and limitations of immunotherapy.
 Oncologists may even dive into the study details that were not published in the media report and explain grey areas clearly.
 And further, explaining why the preferred conventional treatment may be a better option could also strengthen the doctor-patient relationship and position the physician as being open to different approaches but still ultimately wanting the best option available for a patient’s unique case.